 Tutorial 5: How to Run an Accounts Payable Aging Report (6:29)

-Now that you have completed our QuickBooks Online tutorials, you should be convinced that you don’t have to be a certified public accountant or have an accounting background to learn how to use QuickBooks.
-You should also know that QuickBooks is a much better solution than using a Microsoft Excel spreadsheet to keep track of your income and expenses.
+Now that you have completed our QuickBooks Online tutorials, you know that you don’t have to be a CPA or have an accounting background to learn how to use QuickBooks.
+You can set up your business, send invoices, track bills, record banking transactions, and print reports that summarize it all.